NEFSC/READ-PSB-Marina/README.md

 **How to use this branch:**
 1. Every new marina boat needs a folder called "files to (insert name of boat here)"
-2. create a folder locally with any functions that boat will be created from
+2. Create a folder locally with any functions that boat will be made from
-3. drag folder into the file upload winodw for this branch
+3. Drag folder into the file upload winodw for this branch